seba970423/thinkpad-fullscreen-backlight/README.md

 The extension turns the keyboard backlight off once when fullscreen begins.

 It does not lock the backlight off.
-If you manually change the keyboard backlight through GNOME while remaining fullscreen, that choice is respected.
+If you manually change the keyboard backlight through KDE while remaining fullscreen, that choice is respected.

 - Enter fullscreen → backlight turns off
 - Turn it on manually while fullscreen → it stays on